moeenz/epidemic-hub/README.md

 Now you can reach the frontend at `http://localhost:3000`.
 You can also browse the REST API at `http://localhost:8000`.

+### M1 MacBook libpq Issue

+If you are on an M1 MacBook and faced the `django.db.utils.OperationalError: SCRAM authentication requires libpq version 10 or above` error, please visit this StackOverflow [answer](https://stackoverflow.com/a/70238851).

 ## Development and Testing

 For development you'll need a Python version `3.9.10` virtualenv and [Poetry](https://python-poetry.org/docs/) installed.You could also use the virtualenv provided by Poetry.
 First, change directory to `api` and bring up the dev dependencies using Docker: